Non-resident property tax in Spain

 I bought my property this year

 If you do not rent out your property, you will not have to submit your tax return until the next year.
-For example, if you bought a property in 2023, your first annual return will be due in 2024.
-However, If you rent out the property you will have to report this income quarterly for 2023 during 2023, per the above.
+For example, if you bought a property in 2024, your first annual return will be due in 2023.
+However, If you rent out the property you will have to report this income per the above.

 I sold my property this year

 You are required to submit your annual tax return up to the date that you sold your property.
-If you did not rent out the property you would submit the tax return early next year, however, any rental income would have to be declared during the current year.
+If you did not rent out the property you would submit the tax return early next year, however, any rental income would have to be declared ny January 20 the following year.

 Non-resident tax calculation with no rental income